realAbitbol/twitch_colorchanger/README.md

 All EventSub chat messages are normalized to the same log template (`irc.privmsg`) with an added `backend=eventsub` tag.
 Only the bot's own messages are processed (mirrors IRC handling) to keep color change triggers consistent and reduce noise.

-Fallback behavior: if `TWITCH_CHAT_BACKEND=eventsub` is set but the backend fails to initialize, the bot logs the failure and continues with IRC (stable path).
+There is no automatic fallback from EventSub to IRC.
+If EventSub fails to initialize, the bot will log the failure and stop for that user.
+You can select IRC explicitly by setting `TWITCH_CHAT_BACKEND=irc`.

 Open issues with logs (`DEBUG=true`) if you encounter problems—feedback helps stabilize the EventSub path.